Most property owners pay an annual levy via their council rates to help fund Victoria’s fire services.

 This describes the primary use of your land and each classification has its own rate.
 There are six property classifications:

 - industrial (also includes infrastructure and extractive properties),

 The land use classification for your property is on your rate notice (or the levy assessment notice issued to non-rateable property owners).

 The capital improved value is the value of your land, buildings and any other capital improvements made to the property.
 It is determined by the general valuation process and displayed on your council rate notice.

 Paying the levy

-Your council must allow you to pay the levy amount in four instalments.
+Your council, which collects the levy through rate notices, must allow you to pay the levy in four instalments.